inQWIRE/SQIR/VOQC/interop/README.md

  new_circ = pm.run(circ)

 ```
-*Example*: The following is a transpiler pass to VOQC using a qasm file as an input
+*Example*: The following is a transpiler pass to VOQC using a qasm file as an input.

 ```
-from qiskit.transpiler import PassManager from interop.qiskit.voqc_optimization import VOQC from qiskit import QuantumCircuit import os.path
+from qiskit.transpiler import PassManager from interop.qiskit.voqc_optimization import VOQC from qiskit.circuit import QuantumCircuit import os.path

 rel = os.path.dirname(os.path.abspath(__file__))
 #Decompose gates not supported in qiskit such as rzq, ccx, ccz
+#Only necessary if input file has ccx, ccz, rzq gates
 format_from_qasm(os.path.join(rel, "benchmarks/Arithmetic_and_Toffoli/tof_3.qasm"))
 circ = QuantumCircuit.from_qasm_file("copy.qasm")

 pm = PassManager()
 #Pass no args to run optimize function
 pm.append(VOQC())
 new_circ = pm.run(circ)